Hoichoi Unlimited

-Hoichoi: Unlimited is a 2018 Indian Bengali-language action comedy film written and directed by Aniket Chattopadhyay.
+Hoichoi Unlimited is a 2018 Indian Bengali-language adventure comedy film written and directed by Aniket Chattopadhyay.
 The film produced by Dev Entertainment Ventures features Dev, Koushani Mukherjee, Puja Banerjee, Roja Paromita Dey, Arna Mukhopadhyay, Kharaj Mukherjee and Saswata Chatterjee in lead roles.
 The initial shooting was completed on locations in Kolkata before the unit moved to Uzbekistan.
 The movie has been released in Bengali, along with Arabic, Hindi, English and several other international languages.
 The film has also been released in Russia, Tajikistan, Kazakhstan, Uzbekistan, Ukraine and Azerbaijan.